-The East Sussex County Council Health and Safety Team are:
+The East Sussex County Council Health and Safety Team includes:

-- Kim Hicks CMIOSH (Chartered Member of IOSH) with a total of 27 years' experience in H&S, 22 of those years within the education sector - Rebecca Courtneidge Grad IOSH (graduate member of IOSH) with 10 years' experience in H&S within the education sector.
+• Kim Hicks CMIOSH (Chartered Member of IOSH) with a total of 29 years' experience in H&S, 24 of those years within the education sector.

 5. Staff Consultation

 Consultation with staff on health and safety matters will be via the staff meeting.
 Health and safety will be a standard agenda item every month and staff are encouraged to raise any concerns either via this process or individually.
 The aim of consultation is to improve and maintain health and safety policies and procedures within the school and to encourage effective communication regarding health, safety and welfare matters.